mtao/nyu-intro-to-computer-science/syllabus.md

 ### Office Hours
-Office hours are to be determined.
-[](, but they will be on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8).
-If I'm not in the room you should be able to find me in room 506.)
+Office hours on Wed from 1-2pm, and are on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8) at room 506.

 ### Textbook